Counselling or Therapy is designed to be a supportive process that assists people to deal with problems and issues.

 The therapeutic relationship

-For counselling/therapy to be successful you need to be working with a practitioner who knows how to establish and maintain a safe therapeutic relationship.
+For counselling/therapy to be successful you need to be working with a practitioner who is able to establish and maintain a safe therapeutic relationship with you.

 As Practitioners, we are each bound by the Code of Ethics of our own profession.
 As members of the Adelaide Trauma Centre we also stand by our own Ethical Standards.